denvash/jesta-android-app/README.md

 > - Moving apartment and need help?
 > - Feeling sick and need someone to bring you medications?
-> - Want to take up some task and earn Cash?
+> - Want to take up some tasks and earn Cash?

 - Ask for a Jesta - post a job for people around you.
   - Post a Jesta for people around you.